St. George, Staten Island: Revival

 The community underwent a revival starting in the late 1980s, when a group of developers proposed the St. George Seaport at Brighton, a $750 million retail and commercial complex based on Manhattan's South Street Seaport.
 Redevelopment of the area continued through the 1990s.
 In 1994, the New York City Landmarks Preservation Commission designated the St. George Historic District, which includes 78 houses and St. Peter's Church.
 The Brighton Heights Reformed Church, a city and national landmark in St. George, burned down in 1996 and was rebuilt three years later.
 By the late 1990s and early 2000s, younger families were starting to move to St. George, since housing in the neighborhood was cheaper compared to in the rest of the city.

 In the first decade of the 21st century, several prominent structures in St. George were renovated or opened.
 The first of these was Richmond County Bank Ballpark (now named SIUH Community Park) which opened in 2001 along with an adjacent waterfront promenade.
 This was followed by the reopening of the St. George Theater in 2004, the opening of the Postcards 9/11 memorial in 2004, and the renovation of the ferry terminal in 2005.
 By the mid-2000s, new development was starting to cluster on the waterfront near the ferry terminal.
 In 2007, several media reports noted that artists and musicians were moving to Staten Island's North Shore so they could be near Manhattan but afford more space to live and work.
-However, residential development slowed following the financial crisis of 2007–2008.
+However, residential development slowed following the 2008 financial crisis.
 Further improvements came to St. George in 2008 when a zoning district called the Special St. George District was designated by the New York City Department of City Planning.
 The following year, Pier 1 was renovated to create a public space with a fishing pier.

 Development on the shore and on Bay Street continued through the 2010s.
 The National Lighthouse Museum opened in 2015, and the Empire Outlets mall opened in May 2019.
 Another large project to draw visitors to St. George, the New York Wheel, was canceled in 2018 over delays and rising costs.
-Lighthouse Point, located south of St. George Terminal, was expected to open in late 2019, but was delayed shortly before completion.
+Lighthouse Point, located south of St. George Terminal, was expected to open in late 2019, but was delayed to 2025.
+The city government announced the North Shore Action Plan in 2023, which included various improvements in St. George, Tompkinsville, and Stapleton.
+In St. George, these would include a redevelopment of the Wheel site, a promenade, upgrades to Empire Outlets and SIUH Community Park, and improved access to St. George Terminal.